 You are entitled to access the personal information that we hold, and can email your request to our data protection officer Melissa Doré.
 Should you have any issues with how we process data, you have the right to raise a complaint with the Information Commissioner’s Office.

-We aim to keep our privacy notice under regular review: this privacy notice was updated on 16 January 2019.
+We aim to keep our privacy notice under regular review: this privacy notice was updated on 15 May 2023.

 Cookies are small text files stored on your computer or mobile device.
 They are widely used in order to make websites and online services work properly and/or more efficiently.
 Cookies are useful because they allow a website to recognise a user’s device, and allow our services to recognise you and remember important information (like your user preferences).

 There are different categories of cookies which are stored for different periods of time.
 For example, a persistent cookie will remain on a user’s device for the period of time specified in the cookie.
 They are activated each time that the user visits the website that created that particular cookie.
 Session cookies allow website operators to link the actions of a user during a browser session.
 A browser session starts when a user opens the browser window and finishes when they close the browser window.
 Session cookies are created temporarily.
 Once you close the browser, all session cookies are deleted.

 Here are all the different types of cookies we may use on this site:

 - Essential Cookies: These cookies enable services you have specifically asked for.
 These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of our website, and cannot therefore be turned off without severely affecting your user experience.